-Limited Liability Partnership (LLP) has been introduced in India in 2009 and it is governed by The Limited Liability Partnership Act, 2008.
+Limited Liability Partnership (LLP) came into force in 2009 and it is regulated by The Limited Liability Partnership Act, 2008.

-A Limited Liability Partnership combines the advantages of both the Company and Partnership into a single form of organization.
-It operates like a limited partnership, but in a LLP each member is protected from personal liability, except to the extent of their capital contribution in the LLP.
-In an LLP, one partner is not responsible or liable for another partners misconduct or negligence.
+A Limited Liability Partnership is the hybrid form of business which carries the advantages of both the Partnership and Company into one single form of organization.
+In LLP, the liability of the Partners is limited to the extent of their capital contribution.
+Under LLP, one partner is not responsible or liable for misconduct or negligence of other partners.

 No Objection Certificate (NOC) from the owner